electricSoda/Flow-Timer/SETUP.md

 SharpKeys

-All you have to do to prevent most exiting is to change the following to a different key:
+All you have to do to prevent most exiting of the software is to change the following to a different key:

 Alt